MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

         let decoder = JSONDecoder()

-         // adding date decode policy. if there is a date property in decoding struct, it will preceed, if not found, it will be ignored let formatter = DateFormatter()
+         // adding date decode policy. if there is a date property in decoding struct, it will precede, if not found, it will be ignored let formatter = DateFormatter()
         formatter.dateFormat = "y-MM-dd" // MM for month and mm for Minutes decoder.dateDecodingStrategy = .formatted(formatter)